How Do I Calculate my PCORI Fee? | PCORI Fee Calculator

 A plan sponsor may determine the average number of lives covered under an applicable self-insured health plan for a plan year by adding the totals of lives covered on a date during the first, second, or third month of each quarter of the plan year (or more dates in each quarter if an equal number of dates is used in each quarter), and dividing that total by the number of dates on which a count was made.

-Each date used for the second, third and fourth quarter must be within three days of the date in that quarter that corresponds to the date used for the first quarter, and all dates used must fall within the same plan year.
-If a plan sponsor uses multiple updates for the first quarter, the plan sponsor must use dates in the second, third, and fourth quarters that correspond to each of the dates used for the first quarter or are within three days of such corresponding dates, and all dates used must fall within the same plan year.
-The 30th and 31st are both treated as the last day of the month for purposes of the calcuation.
+Each date used for the second, third, and fourth quarter must be within three days of the date in that quarter that corresponds to the date used for the first quarter.
+All dates used must fall within the same plan year.
+If multiple dates are used in Q1, corresponding dates (or those within three days) must be used in Q2, Q3, and Q4.

 Snapshot Count Formula

-Formula for Calculating Number of Participants on Designated Date of Quarter
+Formula for Calculating Number of Participants on Each Designated Date

-((Sum of Participant Count from Designated Dates in Each Quarter) / 4) x Current PCORI Fee per covered life = Total Fee
+((Sum of Participant Count from Designated Dates in Each Quarter) / 4) × Current PCORI Fee = Total Fee

 Snapshot Method Calculator